joseph-a-levine/authoring/_older/april_2024.md

 I heard a lot of unexpected music this month.
 Uncommonly good buskers,  friends picking up the guitar in my living room, late night office karaoke, two excellent pianists coincidentally attending an academic retreat.

 Music is everywhere, and lucky us.
 Not just the ambient music in a pharmacy or elevator -- music we choose.
-Since undergrad, friends have swapped study playlists, party playlists, I'm not much of an exception.
+Since undergrad, friends have swapped study playlists, party playlists, workout playlists, roadtrip playlists.
+I'm not much of an exception.
 Although I listen to music for fewer hours than most of my friends, I still listen a lot.
 Right before I started writing this section I listened to *Marsalis Standard Time, Vol 1* and the new Beyonce album.

-superstimulus

 There's a wonderful theory about the role of music in human evolution.
-I've mentioned it to dozens of people over the years, without remember the source, and just now tracked down{% sidenote "goog-id" "Through the wonder of my Google Activity, an even longer and more searchable Google history." %}  this 11-year-old blog [review](https://meltingasphalt.com/music-in-human-evolution/) of Joseph Jordania's *Why Do People Sing?* Jordania observes that humans are the only ground (non-bird or sea) animal that sings, and the only animal that sings with rhythm.{% sidenote "rhy-id" "What does this mean?" %}
+I've mentioned it to many people over the years, without remember the source, and just now tracked down{% sidenote "goog-id" "Through the wonder of my Google Activity, an even longer and more searchable Google history." %}  this 11-year-old blog [review](https://meltingasphalt.com/music-in-human-evolution/) of Joseph Jordania's *Why Do People Sing?* Jordania observes that humans are the only ground (non-bird or sea) animal that sings, and the only animal that sings with rhythm.{% sidenote "rhy-id" "What does this mean?" %}

 Until 5,000 years ago, the only music we heard was music we made.
 Until 150 years ago, the only music we heard was music we saw.
 Now, easily, more than 99% of music someone like me hears is recorded.
 Does this make live music more special, or less?
+Does this make recorded music the superstimulus, or live music?
+Now that this exists:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/TkSy1nEbdpY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+ Will we care more or less?
+I'm so confused.
+Music is great.
+Send me the best stuff you go.

 ## Previously